4richardchen/stopaapihate.github.io/index.md

 Bad groups:
 * [Asian American Alliance Against Racism (AAAAR)](//facebook.com/groups/142455397210001) - rampant, intentional, toxic, infighting, a open brawl, free-for-all as admins remain hands-off to let everyone fight it out except when the admins' sense of control is threatened then no-warning removals ensue en masse; they reap the chaos they sowed; as such, they've been co-opted by the aforementioned groups as they've banned so many 100s of users; while they've removed the famously abusive, angry [Nancy Chen](//facebook.com/nancy.chenebury), [Annie Sin](//facebook.com/annie.sin.568) remains
-* [AsiansNOW](//facebook.com/groups/asiansnow) - power-hungry admins, notably [Tuan H. Nguyen](//facebook.com/tuannguyen42), who ban members for small infractions of their excessive rules born out of too many hateful times they couldn't moderate; headed same way as AAAAR
+* [AsiansNOW](//facebook.com/groups/asiansnow) - power-hungry admins, notably [Tuan Huu Nguyen](//facebook.com/tuannguyen42), who ban members for small infractions of their excessive rules born out of too many hateful times they couldn't moderate; headed same way as AAAAR

 Twitter: see [lists](//twitter.com/richardc020/lists)